 Yes.
 Most systems pay back within 6 to 9 years depending on usage and system size.

-What is the average return on solar panels UK?
+What is the average saving on solar panels UK?

-Typical annual returns range from 8% to 15%, depending on electricity usage and export income.
+Typical annual savings range from 8% to 15%, depending on your energy usage, system generation and energy costs at the time of installation.

 Yes.
 Batteries increase self-consumption, which increases savings and shortens payback.